-Break clauses in commercial leases have probably received more attention from tenants in the last year or so than at any time since the early 1990s.
+Disputes over break clauses in commercial leases are a continuing source of work for the courts.
 For tenants seeking to break their leases, here are some pointers:

 - Make sure any notice to break the lease is issued by the right person.
 This may strike you as obvious, but if, for example, your lease is held by your company, the notice will not be valid unless it is issued specifically on behalf of the company.
 There can be particular issues when the lease has been assigned;

 - Issue the notice at the correct time.
 This will be set out in the lease, but the language of the lease may not make it obvious.
 A notice period date which runs ‘from’ a stated day excludes that day, whereas one that commences ‘on’ a stated day includes that day;

 - Give the notice in the correct form.
 Usually, a notice must be given in writing and must be delivered in a particular form.
 For example, if the lease specifies that it must be delivered by post, a fax will not suffice;

 - Give the notice to the correct person and in the form set out in the lease and at the correct time.
 A notice delivered to the wrong person, in the worng form or late will not be valid;